 Shared hosting is scalable

-While shared hosting is ideal for smaller websites and new site launches, the nature of the service makes it an ideal option for scaling and growth.
 As traffic volume and the need for more resources increases, your website can upgrade to the next tier in shared hosting.
 This allows you to draw more bandwidth and storage without worrying about migrating your website to another service or web hosting provider to meet business needs.

-While this may not be the hosting plan of choice for a startup, that ultimately depends on your business goals.
-Overall, VPS hosting is a great balance of price, performance, security, and privacy, if a business needs it.
+While this may not be the best hosting plan for a startup, that ultimately depends on your business goals.

 Understanding Functionality to Choose the Right Web Hosting Company